-Screenrights collects and pays secondary royalties from Australia and New Zealand.
+As a collecting society, Screenrights collects and pays secondary royalties from Australia and New Zealand.
+We can collect from around the world too – see our international service.
 You need to be a member to receive royalty payments.
-Membership is free.
+We have many different types of members, and membership is free.

 The Royalties We Pay